I enjoy building blogs on Webflow. However there are several limitations that people don't expect when migrating a large blog to Webflow.

 For those who are familiar with large-scale publishing systems, you might also be familiar with editorial controls such as publishing workflows and roles.

-Webflow only offers this type of capability at the Enterprise tier.
+Webflow only offers this type of capability at the Enterprise tier, which is out of range for the majority of bloggers.

 Notes